Uniswap/deploy-v3/README.md

 ### How long will the script take?

 Depends on the confirmation times and gas parameter.
-There are a total of 14 individual deploys on chain.
+The deploy script sends up to a total of 14 transactions.

 ### Where should I ask questions or report issues?